 Protests by indigenous peoples take place when the Supreme Court of Brazil hears a land dispute.

-Thousands of indigenous protestors gathered in the Brazilian capital on Wednesday, armed with bows and arrows and wearing traditional headdresses, as the Supreme Court prepared to hear a case that could see reservations on their ancestral lands eliminated.
+Thousands of indigenous protestors marched through the Brazilian capital on Wednesday, armed with bows and arrows and wearing traditional headdresses, as the Supreme Court prepared to hear a case that may result in the abolition of reservations on their ancestral territories.

-An estimated 6,000 people were preparing to march to the high court when it opened its session to discuss a case that could remove protected status for some native lands, opening them up to agribusiness and mining, according to organizers.
+An estimated 6,000 demonstrators marched to the high court as it opened a session to consider a case that could remove protected status for some native areas, opening them up to agribusiness and mining, according to organizers.

 Since President Jair Bolsonaro took office in 2019, the demonstrators, who come from over 170 ethnic groups, have been fighting what they say systemic persecution under the far-right leader.